rnwood/smtp4dev/README.md

 A service in Windows can be installed using New-Service in PowerShell, or sc in both command line or PowerShell.
 If you use sc in PowerShell, it must be run as sc.exe. sc is an alias for Set-Content.

+## How to run smtp4dev in Windows IIS

+Download a smtp4dev release and unzip.
+You must pick the win-x64 version.

+Create a site in IIS and set the path to where you unzipped smtp4dev.
+You can also host in a virtual directory under another site, but don't forget to convert the directory to an application.

+Grant permission to the IIS app pool to read and modify the files.
+The principal name is `IIS APPPOOL\<name>` where `<name>` is the name of the app pool, which is the name of the site you created unless you changed something.

+Edit the application pool and set '.NET CLR version' to 'No managed code'

+You can then access the site via the ports/hostname set in bindings that are set in IIS.
+If you see an error check the `Application` event log for details and you'll see any errors output from IIS.

 ### Install service in PowerShell

 ```